powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 **maxNewtonRaphsonIterations**
 Only applies if **acSolverType** is `NEWTON_RAPHSON` or `FAST_DECOUPLED`.
-Maximum number of iterations for Newton-Raphson inner loop.
+Maximum number of iterations for solver inner loop.
 The default value is `15` and it must be greater or equal to `1`.

 **maxNewtonKrylovIterations**